Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Introduction

-Some authors have highlighted the potential existence of wormholes under extreme astrophysical conditions.
-Bhar et al.~\cite{Bhar2016} investigated the possibility of sustaining static, spherically symmetric traversable wormhole geometries in GR, supported by dark energy and admitting conformal motion.
-Biswas et al.~\cite{Biswas2024} proposed that wormholes could mimic supermassive black holes at galactic centers.
-Other extreme astrophysical environments where wormholes are hypothesized to exist include compact stars~\cite{Dzhunushaliev2011,Dzhunushaliev2012,Dzhunushaliev2013,Dzhunushaliev2014,Aringazin2015,Dzhunushaliev2015,Dzhunushaliev2016,Dzhunushaliev2023,Nojiri2024}.
-However, in Refs.~\cite{Dzhunushaliev2011,Dzhunushaliev2012,Dzhunushaliev2013,Dzhunushaliev2014,Aringazin2015,Dzhunushaliev2015,Dzhunushaliev2016,Dzhunushaliev2023}, the existence of hybrid systems composed of wormholes and compact stars is sustained by the presence of ghosts, which leads to undesirable consequences: both mixed star-plus-wormhole systems and pure wormholes are unstable~\cite{Nojiri2024}.
-Nojiri~et~al.~\cite{Nojiri2024} eliminated the ghosts by imposing the constraints given by the additional Lagrange multipliers.
+Some authors have highlighted the potential existence of wormholes under extreme astrophysical conditions. \cite{Bhar2016} investigated the possibility of sustaining static, spherically symmetric traversable wormhole geometries in GR, supported by dark energy and admitting conformal motion. \cite{Biswas2024} proposed that wormholes could mimic supermassive black holes at galactic centers. \cite{Hao1,Hao2} work on wormhole-plus-black-hole systems.
+Other extreme astrophysical environments where wormholes are hypothesized to exist include compact stars~\citep{Dzhunushaliev2011,Dzhunushaliev2012,Dzhunushaliev2013,Dzhunushaliev2014,Aringazin2015,Dzhunushaliev2015,Dzhunushaliev2016,Dzhunushaliev2023,Nojiri2024}.
+However, in the works of~\cite{Dzhunushaliev2011,Dzhunushaliev2012,Dzhunushaliev2013,Dzhunushaliev2014,Aringazin2015,Dzhunushaliev2015,Dzhunushaliev2016,Dzhunushaliev2023}, the existence of hybrid systems composed of wormholes and compact stars is sustained by the presence of ghosts, which leads to undesirable consequences: both mixed star-plus-wormhole systems and pure wormholes are unstable~\citep{Nojiri2024}. \cite{Nojiri2024} eliminated the ghosts by imposing the constraints given by the additional Lagrange multipliers.